Nielk1/discord-irc/README.md

     "channelMapping": { // Maps each Discord-channel to an IRC-channel, used to direct messages to the correct place "#discord": "#irc channel-password" // Add channel keys after the channel name },
+    "channelReMappingStatus": { // channel to send status messages to such as joining and leaving, mapped to base channel "#discord": "#discord2"
+    },
     "ircOptions": { // Optional node-irc options
       "floodProtection": false, // On by default
       "floodProtectionDelay": 1000 // 500 by default